 We will be looking to fill the following volunteer board positions:

 If you are interested in fulfilling one of the following roles we would love to hear from you.

 Please send us an email to firstname.lastname@example.org to express your interest.

 Not quite sure what role might be for you?
-We are open to candidates to sit on the board and get a feel for things before deciding which role or projects they think would be best suited for them.
+We are open to candidates to sit on the board and get a feel for things before deciding which role or projects you think you would be best suited to.

 * Any Member, or person willing and able to become a Member, of the Association can nominate a relevant candidate for election to the Board of Directors.